-After you leave the hospital, expect to see your surgeon in 2 to 4 weeks.
-You will be able to ask a nurse and surgeon any questions that you have about your recovery.
+After you leave the hospital, you will see your surgeon in 2 to 4 weeks.
+You will be able to ask a nurse and your surgeon any questions that you have about your recovery.

-If you have questions about or are concerned about your surgery or condition, phone the HPB office at 613-739-6979.
+If you have questions about or are concerned about your surgery or condition, call the HPB office at 613-739-6979.

 The HPB surgeon team includes: